euler-phi/chubbs/README.md

 # chubbs

+Description:
+A simple wrapper around aisdeco and libais, AIS decoding programs, that has the useful benefit of being able to *alert* you to particular vessels of interest based on their MMSI or vessel name.

+Updated: 12 July 2016
+Changelog: -k flag added for KML export. -fn and -fm flags added for passing newline-separated vessel names and MMSIs, respectively, rather than typing a list of 100s of vessel names and MMSIs into the shell.

 Dependencies:

     rtl-sdr and librtlsdr-dev
 Install with "sudo apt-get install rtl-sdr librtlsdr-dev".
-You ***MUST*** (read: not optional) determine your specific SDR's PPM error, or this (and any other) SDR application will not work properly.
+You must (read: not optional) determine your specific SDR's PPM error, or this (and any other) SDR application will not work properly.
 The standard method for doing this is to run "rtl_test -p" for several minutes until your cumulative PPM value converges.
 This is the value you will use with the -e flag when running chubbs.
 The PPM value for an SDR is unlikely to change over time, but will be different from dongle to dongle.